Skip to main content

 Things you should get

-At the beginning of your tenancy, the rental provider must give you:
+At the beginning of your tenancy, the landlord or agent must give you:

-• A copy of the signed rental agreement [section 29]
+• A copy of the signed lease [section 29]

-• A key and/or security device such as an entry fob for every renter on the agreement [section 54A]
+• A key and/or security device, such as an entry fob, for every renter on the lease [section 54A]

-• A Renters Guide published by Consumer Affairs Victoria (CAV) [section 66]
+• A Renters Guide published by Consumer Affairs Victoria [section 66]

 • If you have paid a bond, a bond lodgement form, or an email from the Residential Tenancies Bond Authority (RTBA) with a bond lodgement confirmation request [section 405]

-• 2 paper copies or 1 electronic copy of a completed condition report signed by the rental provider or their agent [section 35]
+• 2 paper copies or one electronic copy of a completed condition report signed by the landlord or their agent [section 35]

-• The rental provider’s full name, address where notices and documents can be delivered and their, or their agent’s, telephone and fax numbers [section 66]
+• The landlord’s full name, address where notices and documents can be delivered and their, or their agent’s, telephone and fax numbers [section 66]

 • If there is an agent, a written statement about whether or not the agent can authorise urgent repairs and the amount they can authorise [section 66]

-• An emergency telephone number for the rental provider or telephone and fax number for the agent in case urgent repairs are needed [section 66]
+• An emergency telephone number for the landlord or telephone and fax number for the agent in case urgent repairs are needed [section 66]

 Guide for renters